Amerb908/College-Gym-Website/README.txt

-Sure, I can help you improve your README file for your Gym Titus web application on GitHub.
-Here's a revised version of your README:

 # Gym Titus Web Application

 The Gym Titus web application is a Java-based web application developed using HTML, Java, and an SQL DBMS.
 It provides a platform for managing gym memberships, personal trainer sessions, and member information.